This post may contain affiliate links.

 1. Transcribe or Caption From Home

-I learned about Rev a few months ago and immediately signed up.
-It’s been a useful way to make extra money, and the best part?
+Transcribing for Rev has been a useful way to make extra money, and the best part?
 They pay every week without fail.
-They do direct deposit into my PayPal each Monday.
+When I do work for them, they direct deposit my earnings into my PayPal account each Monday.

-You transcribe audio files or caption video files, and the faster you work, the more you get paid.
+This side hustle involves transcribing audio files or captioning video files, and the faster you work, the more you get paid.
 I type pretty quickly and accurately, so this appealed to me.

 You need to apply and then pass a skills test for both the transcribing and the captioning.
 You read instructions and watch videos to learn about Rev’s style guide and the how-to’s of using their software, and then you transcribe or caption a mock file.

-You can find training on transcription via Transcribe Anywhere.
+If you’d like to find some formal training, check out Transcribe Anywhere.
 They have a free course for you to check it out, and more in-depth material if you decide to pursue it further.

 Here’s one you can do for extra cash or scale up to a full-time income.